-Place croquettes on lined pan.
+Place croquettes on the lined pan.

 Refrigerate for at least 1/2 hour before pan frying.
 Croquettes can be prepared ahead of time, covered with plastic wrap and refrigerated for convenience.

 Add olive oil to a large, heavy fry pan.
-Heat on medium high.
+Heat on medium-high.
 Carefully add croquettes and fry until golden brown, about 3 to 5 minutes.
 Gently turn and brown the other side.

 Serve salmon croquettes warm with lime mayonnaise.